Rely Cabral

-Rely Selson Cabral de Barros (born 6 May 1997) is a footballer who plays as a winger for Don Benito.
+Rely Selson Cabral de Barros (born 6 May 1997) is a footballer who plays as a winger for Andorran Primera Divisió club UE Santa Coloma.
 Born in Spain, he represents the Cape Verde national team.

 Professional career

 A youth product of Ponferradina, Cabral began his footballing career with Zamora, Barco, and Ourense.
 He transferred to Leioa in the Segunda División B on 5 August 2019.

 International career

 Born in Spain, Cabral is of Cape Verdean descent.
 He was called up to the Cape Verde national team for a pair of friendlies in June 2021.
 He debuted with the Cape Verde national team in a friendly 2–0 loss to Senegal on 8 June 2021.